PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "DO YOU KNOW WHO I AM!"

-"Johnny Hubris?" asked Boltac, "A guy I usedta know.
+"Johnny Hubris?" asked Boltac, "He's a guy I usedta know.
 Nevermind."

 Dimsbury clapped his hands together and lightning bolts ricocheted around the stone chamber.
 Everything human in the room hid it's face against the terrible noise and rush of superheated air.
-"I command the forces of nature herself.
-I harness the elemental power that turns the world.
-I am to be afraid of your sack of goodies?"
+"I command the forces of nature.
+I can harness the elemental power that turns the world.
+And I am supposed to be afraid of your sack of goodies?"

-"Only if ya not a jackass," Boltac said out of the side of his mouth.
+"Only if you're not a jackass," Boltac said out of the side of his mouth.

 Dimsbury crooked his fingers into a claw.
 Boltac was ripped from the grip of the Orcs and lifted into the air.

-"Holy shit!"
-Boltac said.

 "Offering me a trade," Dimsbury sneered.
-"I have no need of your trade.
-I will simply take the AND.
+"I have no need of your *trade*.
+I will take the AND.
 I will take your gold AND I will take your sack AND I will take your woman AND I will take your life.
-Did I miss anything?"
-He waved his other hand and the wooden cover at the center of the chamber flew up the ceiling and shattered into fragments.
-Dimsbury directed the wiggling merchant over the bottomless pit.
+Did I forget anything?"
+He waved his other hand and the wooden cover at the center of the chamber crashed into the ceiling and shattered into toothpicks.
+Dimsbury dangled Boltac over the bottomless pit.

 "No. Don't crush him!"
 Asarah pleaded.

-"Oh I say," Dimsbury said with a smile, "That is a good idea.
+"Oh I say," Dimsbury said with a smile, "That *is* a good idea.
 That way it will hurt more on the way down.
 Goodbye merchant."
+Dimsbury opened his hand.

-Boltac vanished into the hole.
+Boltac dropped into the bottomless pit.

-# 35 Aftermath
+# 36 Aftermath

 Asarah screamed until her lungs were out of air.
 When she paused to take a breath, she could still hear the far off echos of Boltac's body crashing into the side of the pit.
 She screamed again, but with very little air in her lungs it degenerated into a cycle of shallow, wailing sobs.